SeppeStaelens/GASTON/README.md

 ```

 ## Support
-For questions or comments, please file a Github issue and/or email Uthsav Chitra (uchitra@princeton.edu).
+For questions or comments, please file a Github issue and/or email Uthsav Chitra (uthsav@jhu.edu).